SuperOfficeDocs/superoffice-docs/docs/en/sale/learn/index.md

 ## Where can I view sales?

-In addition to the [Sale screen][2], sales are displayed on the [Sales section tab][13] in the Company, Contact, Diary, and Project screens
+In addition to the Sale screen, sales are displayed on the [Sales section tab][13] in the Company, Contact, Diary, and Project screens

 > [!TIP]
 > Double-click a sale in one of these locations to open the sale in the Sale screen.